MuraliB123/Wisconsis-dataset-analysis/README.md

 # Machine Learning - Breast dataset analysis
- The project aims to provide an easy monitoring system to detect the chances of breast care among women.
+ The project aims to provide an easy monitoring system to detect the chances of breast cancer disease among women.

 ## Approach